 GStreamerFilter is a generic filter interface that allows injecting any GStreamer element into a Kurento Media Pipeline.
 Note however that the current implementation of GStreamerFilter only allows single elements to be injected; one cannot indicate more than one at the same time; use several GStreamerFilters if you need to inject more than one element at the same time.

 The following class diagram shows the relationships of the main filter classes:

-Fig. 4: Class diagram of Kurento Filters.
-In blue, the classes that a final API client will actually use.
+Fig. 4: Class diagram of main Filters in Kurento API